 However, for cultured vegetables that will be stored for long periods of time, salt-only fermentation is a good choice.

 If you decide to ferment using salt only, the general rule of thumb is 2 tablespoons of good quality sea salt per quart of water.
 This creates the proper pH for the brine to optimally ferment the raw vegetables.

-If you wish to minimize the amount of salt used for dairy free fermentation, there are a few companies that offer vegetable starter cultures.
-I recommend either of these two:
+If you wish to minimize or eliminate the salt in your ferments, there are a few companies that offer vegetable starter cultures.
+I recommend either of these brands.